 🍗Iron deficiency 🍗

--Although we often think of meat as the best source of iron in our diets, in the UK we actually get the majority of our iron from cereal products as we eat these in much larger quantities than meat.
+Although we often think of meat as the best source of iron in our diets, in the UK we actually get the majority of our iron from cereal products as we eat these in much larger quantities than meat.

--Avoiding gluten means cutting out many cereal products, which can lead to iron deficiency.
+Avoiding gluten means cutting out many cereal products, which can lead to iron deficiency.

 🍞 Low Fibre and B vitamins 🐝

--Gluten containing cereals are also a primary source of fibre and B vitamins in the UK diet.
+Gluten-containing cereals are also a primary source of fibre and B vitamins in the UK diet.

--To ensure they are getting enough fibre and B vitamins coeliacs should eat a wide variety of gluten-free grains such as maize, polenta, soya, quinoa, millet, buckwheat.
+To ensure they are getting enough fibre and B vitamins coeliacs should eat a wide variety of gluten-free grains such as maize, polenta, soya, quinoa, millet, buckwheat.

--Fruit and vegetables are also of course a good source of fibre vitamins and minerals.
+Fruit and vegetables are also of course a good source of fibre vitamins and minerals.

 🐝🌱Folic acid (Vitamin B9)🐝🌱

--Particularly important for pregnant women and women in their child-bearing years.
+This nutrient is particularly important for pregnant women and women in their child-bearing years.
 Some of the best sources are yeast, green leafy vegetables, asparagus, broccoli, cauliflower, beans and lentils.

 💡Remember 💡: gluten-free products may not be as high in fibre, iron, folic acid and B vitamins as gluten containing counterparts.